 Reception, Year 1 and Year 2 (ages 4 to 7) are the Pre-Prep years.
-Lively lessons taught by caring, personable teachers give your son or daughter a firm grounding in all areas of development: academic, physical, creative, emotional and social.
+Lively lessons taught by caring, personable teachers, supported by an experienced team of teacher assistants, give each child a firm grounding in all areas of development: academic, physical, creative, emotional and social.

 Years 3 to 6 (ages 7 to 11) are the Preparatory years.
-We believe in offering holistic preparation for senior education.
-The children experience a broad, stimulating curriculum taught by subject specialists, including Modern Languages, sports, Art, Music and Drama.
+The children experience a broad, stimulating curriculum taught by subject specialists, including French, sport, Art, D&T, Philosophy, Music and Drama.
 Pupils have access to a dedicated Junior School library.

 Every day in the Junior School begins with a short daily workout – aerobics, dance or running.
-Many of our pupils choose to compete against themselves and gain the 100K Challenge award – meaning they have run more than 100 kilometres during that academic year.
+Many of our pupils choose to compete against themselves and gain the 100K Challenge award – meaning they can run more than 100 kilometres during the academic year.

-The children are encouraged to broaden their range of experiences by engaging in the lively after-school clubs programme, which includes practical skills (such as cooking and gardening), arts and crafts, sports and music.
-The choir is especially popular, with a Christmas Carol Service providing an opportunity to perform in public.
+The children are encouraged to broaden their range of experiences by engaging in a lively after-school clubs programme, which includes practical skills (such as cooking and gardening), arts and crafts, photography, sport and music.
+The choir is especially popular, with termly concerts and school productions providing an opportunity to perform in public.

 Non-native English speaking pupils are accommodated in mainstream classes and make rapid progress, with extra support from our EAL teacher where required.
-Children with specific learning difficulties are also taught in mainstream classes and will receive extra, specialist help tailored to their individual needs.
-It is our belief that academic achievement should be made available to all.
+Children with mild to moderate learning difficulties are also taught in mainstream classes: some additional help tailored to their individual needs is offered.

 We offer a minibus service around Wimbledon and the wider area, with fully vetted drivers.